hterminasyan/bigquery-datasphere-sac/README.md

 ## Description

 This repository contains the material for the Hands-on session called **Enable Category Management with Google BigQuery and SAP Datasphere / SAP Analytics Cloud**.
-This is a scaled-down of the more comprehensive version ["Enable Category Management with BigQuery and SAP Datasphere"](https://discovery-center.cloud.sap/missiondetail/3666/3709/), which is available in the Discovery Center.
+This is a scaled-down version of the original Discovery Center mission ["Enable Category Management with BigQuery and SAP Datasphere"](https://discovery-center.cloud.sap/missiondetail/3666/3709/).

 ## Overview